Mizarocha/Mizarocha/README.md

  🎼   In love with music

- 🏫   Systems Analysis and Development Student
+ 🏫   Degree in Systems Snalysis and Sevelopment

  🚀    Available for the job market